MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-azure-front-door.md

 # Using Azure Front Door to achieve geo-acceleration

-This article describes configuring Microsoft Entra application proxy with Azure Front Door (AFD) to achieve reduced latency and better performance.
+This article describes configuring Microsoft Entra application proxy with Azure Front Door to achieve reduced latency and better performance.

 ## What is Azure Front Door?